Want Scott to Speak to Your Group?

 Scott Bryson, PhD, is a storyteller who gives engaging talks that explore how both ancient and modern tales help us understand identity, meaning, and the turning points of our lives.
 His talks blend storytelling, literary insight, and psychological reflection, so that audiences encounter familiar myths and stories in new ways, often recognizing moments from their own lives in the patterns these stories reveal.
 The tone is thoughtful, accessible, humorous, and conversational, with plenty of memorable examples from literature, mythology, and popular culture.

-Many of Scott’s talks explore what he calls “the third quarter” of life.
+Many of Scott’s talks explore what he calls “the third quarter” of life, or Q3.
 It’s the stage after traditional adulthood but before old age, when the ambitions and identities that guided the first half of life begin to shift, and deeper questions about meaning, direction, and self-understanding emerge.

 Scott speaks for conferences, community groups, universities, libraries, and cultural institutions.
-His presentations blend scholarship and storytelling in ways that are thoughtful, accessible, and often surprising.
+His presentations blend scholarship and storytelling in ways that aim to engage audience members and clarify the questions that lead to new insight and awareness.

 Sample talks